Orangestuff full race brake pads

 If you wish to drive your car to the track and race it, you cannot use Orangestuff.
 It is not European street legal or safe and likely never will be ECE R 90 street legal .
 Even in countries where there is no such consideration of ECE R 90 (a European brake safety regulation) Orange grade is NOT designed for highway style driving and is more designed to scrub off speed on track use.
 Orange is a track only material.

-On the contrary Bluestuff is a material capable of track use on most vehicles and is now also street legal.
+On the contrary Bluestuff is a material capable of track use on most vehicles.
 The different in the compounds is immense.
 Bluestuff may work great on better designed calipers on the track but the fastest cars on Street design calipers may push blue beyond its limits due to reduced cooling, reduced pad release and smaller rotor diameters associated with a standard set up.

 Although a pre scorched pad some bedding in is still advisable.If this were a street legal pad, some earlier driving on the street to fully bed the pads in geometrically to your discs would be good and finish the heat cure in the pad.
 Steady braking with stops from 60 to 30 MPH for roughly 15 cycles would help a lot for the first bedding followed by 4-6 heavier stops to really get some heat into the pads.The pads MUST be allowed to cool fully preferably overnight.In Race bedding – After fitting to decent condition discs (read note below) , drive two laps at moderate speed, braking intermittently.Then drive two more laps with heavier braking , coasting to a stop and allow pads to fully cool.